Brazil: No survivors in plane crash with 61 people on board – DW – 08/09/2024

 A plane with 61 people on board crashed in the municipality of Vinhedo in Brazil's Sao Paulo state on Friday.
 The airline confirmed that there were no survivors.

-"The company regrets to inform that all 61 people on board flight 2283 died at the site," said airline Voepass in a statement - 57 passengers and 4 crew members.
+"The company regrets to inform that all 61 people on board flight 2283 died at the site," said airline Voepass in a statement — 57 passengers and four crew members.

 "At this time, Voepass is prioritizing provision of unrestricted assistance to the victims' families and effectively collaborating with authorities to determine the causes of the accident."